Lihino/Diversity-Analysis/README.md

 # Diversity-Analysis

-Analyzing the rate of diversity at PwC Switzerland.
-Tool used Power-Bi for Data preparation and Visualization.
+### Project Overview

+This data analysis project aims to provide insights into the diversity rate at PwC Switzerland.By analyzing various aspects of the diversity data we seek to identify trends, make data driven recommendations, and gain deeper understanding into diversity performance.
+The tools used are Power Query for Data preparation and Power BI for Data Visualization.